 Butternut Squash & Chorizo Risotto is an excellent example of another quick and easy midweek dinner.
-I simply love risotto and how versatile it is, allowing you to play with different ingredients to create stunning yet uncomplicated meals.
+I simply love risotto and how versatile it is.
+It allows you to play with different ingredients to create stunning yet uncomplicated meals.
 That’s exactly what all of us need at the end of busy working day.

-You might have figured out by now that I’m partial to a bit of butternut squash (Easy Roasted Butternut Squash Veggie Wellington) and chorizo (Easy Prawn & Chorizo Cheat’s Paella).
+You might have figured out by now that I’m partial to a bit of butternut squash (Easy Roasted Butternut Squash Veggie Wellington) and chorizo (Easy Prawn & Chorizo Cheat’s Paella) or both at the same time (Easy Butternut Squash & Chorizo Gnocchi).
 They are both staples in my kitchen and I always have them to hand.
 They are excellent additions to many different dishes as well as being stars in their own right.
 My secret ingredient in this risotto is smoked paprika which hand in hand with chorizo gives this traditionally Italian dish a Spanish feel.

 In this recipe I specified 2 heaped teaspoons of smoked paprika which I believe gives a little bit of smokiness without overpowering the risotto.
 However, I tend to sprinkle a tad more on my portion after plating up but that’s down to your own personal preference.